The rotator cuff is a group of four muscles around the shoulder. It can be develop a tear from overuse, a fall, or other injury.

 Rotator Cuff Repair Rehab Protocol

-Arthroscopic Rotator Cuff Repair Rehab Protocol
+Rotator Cuff Repair (Massive) Rehab Protocol

 Rotator Cuff Tears: Surgical Treatment Options

-Greenfield Physical Therapy and Sports Medicine - Hayward
+Cora Physical Therapy - Hayward

 Indianhead Medical Center